openvinotoolkit/openvino/docs/OV_Converter_UG/prepare_model/convert_model/Convert_Model_From_Paddle.md

    :description: Learn how to convert a model from the
                  PaddlePaddle format to the OpenVINO Model.

-This page provides general instructions on how to convert a model from a PaddlePaddle format to the OpenVINO IR format using OpenVINO model conversion API.
-The instructions are different depending on PaddlePaddle model format.
+This page provides general instructions on how to convert a model from the PaddlePaddle format to the OpenVINO IR format using OpenVINO model conversion API.
+The instructions are different depending on the PaddlePaddle model format.

 .. note:: PaddlePaddle model serialized in a file can be loaded by ``openvino.Core.read_model`` or ``openvino.Core.compile_model`` methods by OpenVINO runtime API without preparing OpenVINO IR first.
 Refer to the :doc:`inference example <openvino_docs_OV_UG_Integrate_OV_with_your_application>` for more details.
 Using ``openvino.convert_model`` is still recommended if model load latency matters for the inference application.

 Converting PaddlePaddle Model Files
 ###################################

 PaddlePaddle inference model includes ``.pdmodel`` (storing model structure) and ``.pdiparams`` (storing model weight).
-For how to export PaddlePaddle inference model, please refer to the `Exporting PaddlePaddle Inference Model <https://www.paddlepaddle.org.cn/documentation/docs/zh/develop/guides/beginner/model_save_load_cn.html>`__ Chinese guide.
+For details on how to export a PaddlePaddle inference model, refer to the `Exporting PaddlePaddle Inference Model <https://www.paddlepaddle.org.cn/documentation/docs/zh/develop/guides/beginner/model_save_load_cn.html>`__ Chinese guide.

 To convert a PaddlePaddle model, use the ``ovc`` or ``openvino.convert_model`` and specify the path to the input ``.pdmodel`` model file: